lesichkovm/node-red-contrib-ai-agent/README.md

 ## Overview

-A powerful AI Agent for Node-RED that enables natural language processing and tool integration.
-This node allows you to create AI-powered flows with support for function calling and external tool integration.
+A powerful AI Agent for Node-RED that enables natural language processing with memory and tool integration.
+This package provides nodes for creating AI-powered flows with conversation context management and extensible tool integration.

 ## ⚠️ Beta Notice